SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

     a.
 Issue CreateSPAsyncReadJob with URL = root URL (e.g. <spam><spam>www.contoso.com/my-resource-document/a<spam><spam>) </br>
     b.
 Issue CreateSPAsyncReadJob with URL = root URL (e.g. <spam><spam>www.contoso.com/my-resource-document/b<spam><spam>)

+>[!NOTE]
+>This scenario is only recommended for top level folders or if the sub-folder contains greater than 100k of objects.
+The performance of the asynchronous metadata read api is not as effective when reading a small set of items.

 #### Scenario: Tenant to tenant or large Sharepoint Migration